Khirbet Zanuta: 2020s

 In 2024, the governments of the United States and the United Kingdom sanctioned Israeli settler Yinon Levi, who set up residence near Zanuta, for violence against Palestinians.
 The New York Times has described the illegal settlement Levi constructed in 2021 and now owns, Meitarim Farm, as 'a base of operations for settler attacks', Levi denied the charge.
 Levi responded that he wanted to make sure that the lands in the area "remain under Jewish ownership … When there is a Jewish presence, then there is no Arab presence. […] when the bad people are against you, you must be doing something right."

 BBC News reported in March 2024 that Zanuta was "deserted"; NPR similarly reported that month that Zanuta was "abandoned".
 In October 2024, the U.K. characterized the Meitarim outpost as one of several which were “involved in facilitating, inciting, promoting or providing support for activity that amounts to a serious abuse of the right of Palestinians not to be subjected to cruel, inhuman or degrading treatment or punishment.”

 Zanuta's school, following settler destruction (2023).

 The villagers petitioned the Israeli High Court of Justice which, in July 2024, ruled that the state must allow the villagers to return and protect both them and their property.
 In response, the state requested a delay in the implementation of the court's decision and, in the meantime, 90% of what remained of the village was torn down, including the last remaining 40 olive trees.
 The military Civil Administration has refused them permission to spread tent covers over the ruins to allow some protection from the sun.
 Some animals remained in their pens after the devastation, with their owners sheltering in the ruins.
 In early September 2024, the Israeli Civil Administration arrived and confiscated the fencing used for the pens.

+On 8 July 2026, US Congressman Ro Khanna visited the depopulated village, when Israeli settlers carrying M4 rifles held his delegation for more than an hour while Israeli soldiers initially stood with them; police eventually allowed the group to leave.
+During the inspection of the village, the congressman the observed the destruction of local infrastructure, including a burned-out European Union-funded children school (see photo on the right).